OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ### Maven

-You can also build the project by using Maven from either a build server or the command-line.
+You can also build the project by using Maven from either a build server or the command line.

 In this post, I show you the command-line method, but the build server method is almost identical.